Department Commander

 Dan served in several post-officer positions, including Post Commander for three years at Post 6 in Holland, where he has been a paid-up-for-life member for 20 years.
 Dan served two years as the 5th District Commander and then as the 2nd Zone Commander before being elected as the Department's first and second Vice Commander.

 He retired from Consumers Energy after 22 years as a certified hydro operator at the Rogers Dam in Big Rapids.
 Dan also holds a degree in business administration and has been a licensed general contractor for over 30 years.
-Dan and his wife Virginia have been married for 50 years and raised two children, Jim and Jennifer.
+Dan and his wife, Virginia, have been married for 50 years and raised two children, Jim and Jennifer.
 Dan enjoys taking his fishing boat out on inland lakes, often just to enjoy the scenery.
 Dan’s hobbies include working on and restoring antique tractors and cars, leather crafts, and woodworking.

-National Executive Committeeman 2023 - 2024
+National Executive Committeeman 2025 - 2027

 Brett Holt U.S. Navy